jundalisay/superb/content/en/social/economics/principles/effort-theory-of-value.md

 {{< me date="Dec 2020" >}}
 This way of thinking about another person's love for guitar-playing (cause) instead of thinking about his actual guitar music (effect) is not common.
 When you buy bread at the grocery, you often check the label and think about its price and nutrients.
 You never think about the baker who baked that bread and who was the cause of the existence of the bread.
 His name, skills, looks, personality, doesn't enter your mind.
 Likewise, we see objects everday and never think about the persons or Creator that made their existence possible.

 Eastern philosophy solves this by using a mantra constantly which forces the mind to always think of the causal principles behind every perception.
-Thanks to this technique, the mind is trained to look at the principles behind every perception, whether it be in economics, politics, healthcare, astrophysics, etc. Shallow minds will think that money is the cause of economic activity because that is what their perceptions readily present to them.
+Thanks to this technique, the mind is trained to look at the principles behind every perception, whether it be in economics, politics, healthcare, astrophysics, etc.

+Shallow minds will think that money is the cause of economic activity because that is what their perceptions readily presents to them.
 From this, they will create utility theories, and then equilibrium and profit maximization theories, not knowing that such ideas naturally create crises after some time because they are based on effect instead of cause.
 {{< /me >}}

 ![Effort is not enough](/graphics/jfk.jpg)